Director, Theatre Outreach

 Component—Year

-This course will provide a strong foundation from which to explore and extend teaching and theatre-making skills in the community.
+This advanced course will provide a strong foundation from which to explore and extend teaching and theatre-making skills in the community.
 With an interest in exploring personally expressive material and in extending and developing skills, students will find a practical approach to experiential learning that grows teaching skills through a weekly community placement.
 Placements are usually yearlong and typically culminate in a process-over-product, informal presentation that is reflective of the interests, stories, and experiences of the individual participants.
-Students will explore collaborating with partnerships at schools, libraries, museums, community centers, prisons, and downtown Yonkers storefronts and other venues to develop original work that will result as a creative forum—with performances concluding in a talk-back environ of historical and contemporary social-political and artistic issues as applied to community work.
+Students will explore collaborating with partnerships at schools, libraries, museums, community centers, prisons, and downtown Yonkers storefronts and other venues to develop original work that will result in a creative forum, with performances concluding in a talkback environ.
+Historical and contemporary social-political and artistic issues are applied to community work.
 Class readings and discussions will explore theoretical and practical discussions about theatre making and sharing theatre skills in the 21st century that will examine the role of creative artists working in the community to bring forth social change.
-Exploring gender and open to all races and ethnicity, students will work toward the development of a creative ensemble of Sarah Lawrence College theatre artists.
-Class readings and discussions will explore LGBTQ, African American, Latino/Hispanic, and Asian/Asian American artistic contributions, and that will provide a strong foundation from which to create new work.
-Focusing on local, national, and world issues as they pertain to our own experiences, first-semester work will culminate in an informal workshop presentation and discussion session at a Yonkers high school.
+Exploring gender, and open to all races and ethnicities, students will work toward the development of a creative ensemble of SLC theatre artists.
+Class readings and discussions will explore LGBTQ, African American, Latino/Hispanic, Asian/Asian American artistic contributions, and that will provide a strong foundation from which to create new work.
+Focusing on local, national, and world issues as they pertain to our own experiences, first-semester work will culminate in informal workshop presentations and discussion sessions at a Yonkers High School.
 Second-semester class work will culminate in a touring show for the HS Lunchbox Group and intergenerational work with the 50+ Lunchbox Group.
-First-semester course work will include a Yonkers tour that visits the Yonkers Downtown Waterfront, as well as important Yonkers cultural attractions.
+First-semester coursework will include a Yonkers tour that visits the Yonkers Downtown Waterfront, as well as important Yonkers cultural attractions.
 The class is open to all students who want to explore personal material through a sociopolitical lens.
 Open to dancers, poets, playwrights, actors, and visual artists.
 Educator John Paul Lederach asks the artist to connect with the “moral imagination”—the ability to “stay grounded in the here and now, with all its violence and injustice, while still imagining and working toward a more life-affirming world.”

 Faculty